jojo-yohe/Career-Fit-Jobs/README.md

 3. 📬 Sends personalized updates via Telegraph and Telegram
 4. 🧹 Auto-cleans database to maintain performance

-## 🤝 Contributing

-We welcome contributions!
-See `CONTRIBUTING.md` for guidelines.

 ## 📝 License

 MIT License - feel free to use and modify!